fshostme/docs/docs/cs2/becomeadmin.md

 4. `addadmin YourSteamID64` to add yourself or your friend as admin.
 :::

-**This is an example when you have added yourself as a server admin.**
+**This is an example of when you have added yourself as a server admin.**
 ![2024-08-22_13-24](https://github.com/user-attachments/assets/74a456ce-627a-4508-ab33-c827415b6593)